Miniflint/RandomCountryGenerator/README.md

 # RandomCountryGenerator
-I just made a random country generator from <a href="https://restcountries.eu/rest/v2/all"></a>
+I just made a random country generator from <a rest country api href="https://restcountries.eu/rest/v2/all"></a>